-8.5 Installing the Operating System Windows 2000
+8.5 Installing the Recovery CD for Microsoft Windows 2000

-Do not follow these instructions unless you want to upgrade from Windows Me/NT to Windows 2000 or if you want to reinstall.
+Do not follow these instructions unless you want to upgrade from another Windows operating system to Windows 2000 or if you want to reinstall.

-The new installation or reinstallation of the operating system is accomplished with the Recovery CD to a FAT 32/16 partition.
+The new installation or reinstallation of the operating system is accomplished with the Recovery CD.